Celtics end up-and-down Summer League with 94-77 blowout win vs. Magic

 The opening minutes certainly looked like the last stretch of a long nine days for both teams.
 Neither side scored for the first 2:56 of the first quarter, until Orlando’s Dexter Dennis finally drove hard through the lane for a layup.
 Jay Scrubb responded with a give-and-go bucket off of an Olek Balcerowski assist, but the Magic still held a 20-16 advantage after the first frame.

-However, the waning possessions in Vegas offer unlikely contributors an opportunity to shine.
+However, the waning possessions in Vegas offered unlikely contributors an opportunity to shine.
 Reginald Kissoonlal, a 7-foot center and Maine Celtic who had not played all Summer League, provided the spark Boston needed.
-Kissoonlal stepped in for his first minutes and registered a steal in zone defense, a block, and two above-the-break threes, helping the Celtics keep pace and trail 20-16 after one quarter.
+Kissoonlal stepped in for his first minutes and registered a steal in zone defense, a block, and two above-the-break threes, helping the Celtics keep pace.

 Then the rest of the team started to heat up.
 JD Davison scored nine first-half points and made four of six shots, flashing some of his best moments as an individual creator.
 Jordan Walsh played hounding on-ball defense and drilled two 3-pointers early.
 He also finished off an alley-oop layup from Davison with 0.2 seconds left in the first half, helping Boston take a 43-34 lead into the break.